 Hijacking a thread involves knowledge of how processes and threads function on the target platform, the design of the target application as well as the ability to identify the primitives to be used or manipulated to hijack the thread.

-The Attacker does, however, need to be able to program, compile, and link to the victim binaries being executed so that it will turn control of a privileged thread over to the Attacker's malicious code.
-This is the case even if the attacker conducts the attack remotely.
+The adversary does, however, need to be able to program, compile, and link to the victim binaries being executed so that it will turn control of a privileged thread over to the adversary's malicious code.
+This is the case even if the adversary conducts the attack remotely.

-The attacker may attach a debugger to the executing process and observe the spawning and cleanup of threads, as well as the switches in privilege levels
+The adversary may attach a debugger to the executing process and observe the spawning and cleanup of threads, as well as the switches in privilege levels

-The attacker can also observe the environment variables, if any, that affect executing threads and modify them in order to observe their effect on the execution.
+The adversary can also observe the environment variables, if any, that affect executing threads and modify them in order to observe their effect on the execution.